Setting an Elite standard

 Business Impact

-SF designed four appliances within this project to launch the new VBL, but also delivered a robust styling guide to Kenmore depicting clear product details for every physical element of the product line, yet left room for interpretation as future design, engineering and manufacturing teams translate the theme across the remaining thirteen appliances in the lineup.
+The team designed four appliances within this project to launch the new VBL, but also developed a robust styling guide depicting clear product details for every physical element of the Kenmore product line, yet left room for interpretation as future design, engineering and manufacturing teams translate the theme across the remaining thirteen appliances in the lineup.

 Other Consumer Products Projects